jamesdiffeycoding/jamesdiffeycoding/README.md

 - I love all things visual 👀 and I'm currently honing my React and Next JS skills.
 - I value quick user feedback, Agile-work practices, and selfless leadership. 🌱

-As a young developer, I am keen to build the best habits from the start.
+I am keen to become the best developer and teamplayer I can be.
 If you'd be up for a chat to share your experience, please drop me a line on email @jamesdiffey8@gmail.com or reach out on [LinkedIn](https://www.linkedin.com/in/jamesdiffey/)📫

 # Project examples